 There are four competition/training bays located on the East side of the Second Knoll Target Range which may be utilized by reservation only.
-Reservations are managed by the Bay Reservation and Use Committee.
+Reservations are managed by the Bay Reservation and Use Committee (Baywatch).
+The range is currently open to the public Saturdays through Mondays but the bays are available for reservations seven days a week 8am-5pm and arrangements may be made by contacting the Baywatch committee.
 Please note that NO training will be allowed on the public (100 yard) range when it is open to the public.
 All pistol training is to take place in the training bays.
 Rifle training may take place on the 100 yard range by special arraignment.

 WMSA Clubs or Groups

 Any WMSA discipline club or group may reserve the bays as long as an approved RSO is present.
 WMSA RSO’s, as well as discipline specific RSO’s – SASS, IPSC, etc. are approved for their disciplines only.
 For WMSA discipline clubs or groups to reserve bays, first view the reservation schedule for bay availability then email the committee with your requested bay(s) and date(s).

 Commercial entities may also request bay space.
 To be approved by the Baywatch Committee, you must provide: